kubestash/docs/docs/guides/volume-populator/deployment/index.md

 ```

-From the output of the above command, we can see that `PVCs` status is `Bound` that means populate volumes has been completed successfully.
+The output of the command shows the `PVCs` status as Bound, indicating successful completion of the volume population.

 **Verify Restored Data :**

-We are going to exec a pod of `restored-dep` deployment to verify whether the volume population with the backed up data has been restored successfully or not.
+We are going to exec a pod of `restored-dep` deployment to verify whether the restored data.

 Now, wait for the deployment pod to go into the `Running` state.